dds23/pesto/README.md

 Product creation has checks that title and description of product are atleast of a certain length after being trimmed of any extra whitespaces and valid errors are thrown to handle this.

 Feature implemented to have sorting of products based on either their name or their price in ascending or descending order based on the user input.

+Form provided to add a new task that includes fields for title, description, and status.

+Functionality provided for updating task status and deleting tasks.